MarkMusngi/Musngi-Olivares-x86toC/README.md

 ### Performance Analysis

 * The assembly version consistently outperforms the C version, achieving significant speedup across all input sizes.
-* However, the speedup decreases as the input size grows.
+* However, the speedup decreases as the input size grows because larger inputs put more pressure on the memory.

 ## Correctness Checks